equinor/opc-ua-information-models/README.md

 ## Published OPC UA information models

-* [equipment-scd](https://github.com/equinor/opc-ua-information-models/tree/master/equipment-scd): A set of enterprise OPC UA object types that we have sub-typed from the ISA-95 OPC UA companion specification (https://reference.opcfoundation.org/v104/ISA-95/ and https://opcfoundation.org/developer-tools/specifications-opc-ua-information-models/isa-95-common-object-model/).
-It includes typical oil & gas equipment types with naming and structure inspired from ISO 14224 (https://www.iso.org/standard/64076.html) and control function blocks with output terminals and parameters based on IEC 63131 (https://webstore.iec.ch/publication/60599).
+* [equipment-scd](https://github.com/equinor/opc-ua-information-models/tree/master/equipment-scd): A set of enterprise OPC UA object types that we have subtyped from the ISA-95 OPC UA companion specification.
+It includes typical oil & gas equipment types with naming and structure inspired from ISO 14224 and control function blocks with output terminals and parameters based on IEC 63131.